contact us q&a board ARHA Banner

 ARHA Progressive Pack Rules, Policies, and Procedures

-All rules, policies and procedures listed in this document have been established by the ARHA Progressive Pack Board of Directors and the President of ARHA and are in effect as of January 1, 2009.
+All rules, policies, and procedures listed in this document have been established by the ARHA Progressive Pack Board of Directors and the President of ARHA and are in effect as of January 1, 2021 for at least 5 years.
 The primary purpose of Progressive Pack Field Trials is to keep the beagle useful as a rabbit-hunting hound.

 NOTE: Gender.
 The personal pronoun "he" and the possessive pronoun "his" when used in these rules are not intended to indicate a male person or a male hound.
 They are used for the sake of brevity and may refer to a male or female.
 The word "chairman" may also refer to either a male or a female.